kyleanicholson/learn-programming-notes/javascript/objects.md

 1. Every `prototype` object inherits from `Object.prototype` by default.
 2. An object’s `Object.getPrototypeOf()` value can only be _one_ unique `prototype` object.

-It's best to define functions on the prototype of an object, such as (prevents the functions from being duplicated every time a new object is created, which consumes memory):
+It is a common practice in JavaScript to define methods on the prototype for increased efficiency and code readability:
 ```js
 function Student(name, grade) {